nestordemeure/NERSChat/README.md

 Any script that works with the OpenAI API should be portable, using the [provided bit of code](./nerschat/__init__.py) to find the base url of a currently running worker.

+[Huggingface's Text Generation Inference](https://github.com/huggingface/text-generation-inference) is one promising backend alternative we have not explored.
+It has a reputation for being slower / less efficient than vLLM but supporting a wider range of models.

 ### Embeddings

 In theory, vLLM allows serving embeddings but they currently (November 2024) do not support common architectures (like Bert) nor take into account the fact that some models add prefixes to text depending on use case (i.e. a question and a bit of knowledge should be embedded differently).